Google's Street View takes on America's gas leaks

 * Oil prices consolidating at lower levels (Updates with settlement prices, weekly change, data on futures positioning)

-NEW YORK Google Inc's Street View cars have captured the world's roads, highways and back alleys for years.
+NEW YORK, July 16 Google Inc's Street View cars have captured the world's roads, highways and back alleys for years.
 Now they are being used for something entirely different: detecting the thousands of natural gas leaks blighting major U.S. cities.

 Google cars fit with air monitors have taken millions of readings along the streets of Boston, New York and Indianapolis over the past two years as part of a program run by the non-profit Environmental Defense Fund to help reduce methane emissions.